 To address these issues, our Fear Going to School Less campaign aims to improve period education and tackle the taboos around periods.

-We will do this by launching a pilot programme in early 2019 to work with schools to provide staff with the resources and classes they need to improve period education for all children, as well as increasing access to menstrual products.
-The pilot will be conducted in conjunction with the Self Esteem Team, an organisation that delivers school workshops to children.
+In 2019, we launched a pilot programme to work with schools to provide staff with the resources and classes they need to improve period education for all children, as well as increasing access to menstrual products.
+The pilot was conducted in conjunction with the Self Esteem Team, an organisation that delivers school workshops to children.

 How can I get involved?